 Back to this year’s Legends, and without detracting from the achievements of these soldiers, let’s also acknowledge the unsavoury aspect of an issue like this.
 There is an element of Australian society that fetishises the military, and not in a good way.
 Whether they like it or not, VC winners become poster boys for these types, and I can’t help but wonder how much it inadvertently reinforces that ugly social mindset, the one that strangely also tends to involve the belittling of women and mistrust of foreigners.
-It’s that demographic that has our politicians so keen to be photographed in the cockpit of an F/A-18 and to cynically declare a humanitarian issue like boat people a ‘war’.
+It’s that demographic that has our politicians so keen to be photographed in the cockpit of an F/A-18 and to cynically declare a humanitarian issue like asylum seeker arrivals a ‘war’.
 Which, really, is totally insulting to any VC recipient, given the genuine dangers and ACTUAL war they faced with such courage.

 And as I mentioned above, there’s always an inherent danger when you put a living person on a stamp.
-Sure, many Australian soldiers I’ve met seemed like good blokes who would treat a lady properly and get her home safely while exchange pleasant conversation with the taxi driver in his native language.
+Sure, many Australian soldiers I’ve met seemed like good blokes who would treat a lady properly and get her home safely while exchanging pleasant conversation with the taxi driver in his native language.
 But if it should ever come out that any stamp-honoured soldier crossed a line in the course of duty, then Australia Post may come to regret being so keen to embrace men in uniform.